Ize-Aman/FoodDelivery/README.md

 2. Set Up the Database

 - Open SQL Server Management Studio (SSMS)
+- open the file DMS#3. it is included in the project
 - Run the CreateTables queries
 - Make sure your connection string matches your local database setup: